-1. Without a warrant, Immigration and Customs Enforcement (ICE) agents can enter only public spaces.
-Even with the rescission of the “Protected Areas” policy, previously known as the “Sensitive Locations,” without a judicial warrant, ICE agents can enter only public spaces, like lobbies, waiting rooms, and parking lots.
-ICE agents may not enter private spaces of worksites or other spaces without employee permission or a valid judicial warrant signed by a judge.
+1. Without a judicial warrant, Immigration and Customs Enforcement (ICE) agents can enter only public spaces (such as a lobby open to the public or retail floor during business hours).
+Despite news that ICE is asserting that it has the power to enter private homes without a judicial warrant, forcible entry into private areas of homes and also workplaces remains a violation of the Fourth Amendment.
+Absent a judicial warrant signed by a judge, ICE agents can enter only public spaces, like lobbies, waiting rooms, and parking lots.
+ICE agents may not enter private spaces of worksites or other spaces without permission or a valid judicial warrant signed by a judge.
+You may create an internal policy limiting who is authorized to provide permission to enter private spaces, and also reinforce this limitation to ICE.
+Download our printable sign to designate private areas of your workplace here.

 - NOTE: Immigration enforcement agents may attempt to gain access to private areas of a worksite by presenting an “administrative warrant” issued by a federal agency such as the Department of Homeland Security.
 Unlike a valid judicial warrant signed by a federal judge, an administrative warrant does not authorize officers to enter private areas.
 A warrant signed by an immigration judge is not a judicial warrant.